turingschool/curriculum/source/projects/apicurious.markdown

 * Generate a permalink for a post
 * Follow a user whose post was reblogged into my feed

-#### Slack

-Consider a very simplistic Slack Client.
-I should be able to:

-* Authenticate with my Slack account
-* Select a team to access (during authentication)
-* View a list of rooms that I'm a member of
-* Select a room and view a list of recent chats for that room
-* For each message displayed, see pertinent information for the user who posted it (profile pic, name, etc)
-* Favorite a message

-Additional interactions might include:

-* Posting a message into the room I'm currently viewing
-* Leave a room
-* Attach a file

 #### Github

 Consider a basic version of the Github profile / feed UI.
 I should be able to: